probcomp/Venturecxx/backend/cxx/README.md

 VentureCXX Integration Part I
 ================================

+Note on installation:

-One needs to install gsl, cmake, and boost, and maybe others.
+One needs to install g++ >4.8, gsl, cmake, and boost, and maybe others.

 To build, enter: